 Western Australia Beaches – where the Outback meets the ocean

 Some of the best Australian beaches are to be found in the Outback.
-Or better said, where the red rocks of the Australian Outback meets the deep blue ocean in North Western Australia.
+Or better said, where the red rocks of the Australian Outback meet the deep blue ocean in North-Western Australia.
 Some of you already know that I am talking about the amazing Broome Beaches.

 If you are travelling to Australia on your own, get the Australia Itinerary Book here.
 You can also download a free chapter of the book by subscribing to the Rocky Travel News.

 Bondi Beach, Sydney

 Bondi Beach is the icon of the surfing beaches, perhaps not the prettiest one but among all the most popular with locals as well as with visitors, attracting visitors from all over the world.
 Bondi is not only a beach, but it also represents the utmost celebrated Australian outdoor lifestyle.
 Here all types of water sports and leisure activities are offered from surfing, swimming, snorkelling, sun-bathing, you name it.

 If you are planning to spend just a few days visiting Sydney you cannot miss out on a day out to Bondi Beach.
 Especially if you experience the ocean waves, Bondi offers surfing lessons for all ages and safe swimming on life-guarded beaches.

 How to get to Bondi